 - Pyrotechnic: 7,004,071 & 7,239,225

-Patents and applications written and prosecuted by Mr. Brindisi have been the subject of acquisitions by companies including Google and Analog Devices.
+Patents and applications written, prosecuted, and/or invented by Mr. Brindisi have been the subject of acquisitions by companies including Google and Analog Devices.

 Reported Federal Court Cases